E-wave112/IP-Tracker-Page/README.md

-An ip-address-tracker made with HTML5,CSS and Javascript FetchAPI and a map visualizer using LeafletJS
+A Responsive IP Address Tracker page  built with with HTML, CSS and JS and a map visualizer using Google Maps